Georg Jensen

-Georg Arthur Jensen (31 August 1866 in Rådvad – 2 October 1935 in Copenhagen) was a Danish silversmith and founder of Georg Jensen A/S (also known as Georg Jensen Sølvsmedie).
+Georg Arthur Jensen (31 August 1866 – 2 October 1935) was a Danish silversmith and founder of Georg Jensen A/S (also known as Georg Jensen Sølvsmedie).

 Early life

 Born in 1866, Jensen was the son of a knife grinder in the town of Raadvad, just to the north of Copenhagen.
 Jensen began his training in goldsmithing at the age of 14 in Copenhagen.
-His apprenticeship with the firm Guldsmed Andersen, ended in 1884, and this freed Georg to follow his artistic interests.
+His apprenticeship with the firm Guldsmed Andersen ended in 1884, and this freed Georg to follow his artistic interests.

 In 1884 he became a journeyman and in 1887 he enrolled at the Royal Danish Academy of Fine Arts (Kongelige Danske Kunstakademi), where he studied sculpture with Theobald Stein.
 He graduated in 1892 and began exhibiting his work.
 After graduation he started studying ceramics with Joachim Petersen (1870–1943).

 Although his ceramic sculptures were well received, making a living as a fine artist proved difficult and he turned his hand to the applied arts: first as a modeller at the Bing & Grøndahl porcelain factory and, beginning in 1898, with a small pottery workshop he founded in partnership with Christian Petersen.
 Again the work was well received, but the sales were not strong enough to support Jensen, now a widower, and his two young sons.

 Career

-Jensen made his first piece of jewelry in 1899, a silver and silver and gilt "Adam and Eve" belt buckle.
-In 1901, Jensen abandoned ceramics and began again as a silversmith and designer with the master, Mogens Ballin.
+Jensen made his first piece of jewelry in 1899, a silver and gilt "Adam and Eve" belt buckle.
+In 1901, Jensen abandoned ceramics and began again as a silversmith and designer with the master Mogens Ballin.
 This led Jensen to make a landmark decision, when in 1904, he risked what small capital he had and opened his own little silversmithy at 36 Bredgade in Copenhagen.